Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Learning and Optimization for Environment-Aware Channel Inference

 \subsubsection{Neural Velocity Field}

-The neural velocity field $v_{\theta}(\cdot,t)$ is designed fo predicting the current velocity field from the intermediate state $\mathbf{x}_t$ during flow matching.
+The neural velocity field $v_{\theta}(\cdot,t)$ is designed for predicting the current velocity field from the intermediate state $\mathbf{x}_t$.
 The U-Net architecture of \cite{ronneberger2015u} fits this task well due to its symmetric encoder-decoder design, which preserves spatial dimension between the input and output, while enabling multi-scale feature extraction and flexible conditional information injection.
 Motivated by these properties, we extend the classic U-Net by incorporating the time step $t$ as an additional conditioning input for flow matching.

 As illustrated in Fig. \ref{fig:U-Net}, the network consists of an encoding path, a bottleneck block, and a decoding path connected through skip connections.
-The time step $t$ is first transformed into a high-dimensional embedding using a sinusoidal encoding module \cite{10.5555/3295222.3295349} and injected into each block via FC projections. {\bf (i) Encoding path:} The intermediate state $\mathbf{x}_t$ is progressively downsampled through encoder blocks, where time embeddings are added to feature maps before applying Conv2D and stride-2 downsampling operations. {\bf(ii) Bottleneck block:} The lowest-resolution feature map is fused with the time embedding and processed by stacked Conv2D layers to capture global context. {\bf (iii) Decoding path:} The feature map is upsampled through decoder blocks that concatenate skip connections from the corresponding encoder layers, integrate time embeddings, and apply Conv2D layers followed by upsampling to restore spatial resolution.
+The time step $t$ is first transformed into a $b$-dimensional embedding using a sinusoidal encoding module \cite{10.5555/3295222.3295349} and injected into each block via FC projections. {\bf (i) Encoding path:} The intermediate state $\mathbf{x}_t$ is progressively downsampled through three encoder blocks, where time embeddings are added to feature maps before applying two consecutive Conv2D layers and a downsampling operation that reduces the spatial size by a factor of four. {\bf(ii) Bottleneck block:} The lowest-resolution feature map is fused with the time embedding and processed by two stacked Conv2D layers to capture global context. {\bf (iii) Decoding path:} The feature map is upsampled through three decoder blocks that concatenate skip connections from the corresponding encoder layers, integrate time embeddings, and apply two concatenated Conv2D layers followed by upsampling to restore spatial resolution.
 The final output $v_{\theta}(\mathbf{x}_t,t)$ represents the predicted velocity field at time step $t$.